SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 The Edged Seal is a **secret within a secret**.
 The Stylites at large know it exists; the Concord at Large knows there is *something*.
 The blades themselves are not seen except in action.
 The Inner Seal manages the cadre through a single dedicated Magister (**Markos Drepanios**, who bears *Crinis Noctis*, sits the Magister's seat, and votes the cadre as a bloc when forced to).
 The Edged Oath supersedes Stylite chain-of-command — a sworn bearer can refuse a captain's order if obeying would risk the blade, and this has cost the cadre political capital on at least two occasions in the last twenty years.

 The cadre's standing orders, as of 500 AD, are: **(1)** maintain a single bearer within three days' ride of the Ephesian Keep at all times; **(2)** any Brotherhood summoning-rite identified in progress is to be interrupted by whatever means are required; **(3)** **no Nephil in mortal masquerade is to be unveiled in public** without the Magister's direct order — the political consequences of, for example, killing Mercurianus of Antioch in his own bank would set the Concord's century-long containment work back by decades.

-##### GM Notes

-- The Edged Seal is the campaign's *narrative replacement* for the absent Theophoroi: the glowing-blade moment, the seventh-cavalry intervention, the relic-weapon offered to a worthy mortal — all of these now happen through the Edged Seal instead of through a separate order.
-- The ninth, **unforged blade** is the campaign's most powerful single hook.
-A PC who survives to high tier and earns the Inner Seal's trust may be the one to forge it, name it, and choose its consecration.
-This is a third-act, *campaign-defining* decision.
-- An Edged-Seal blade is **not** a casual reward.
-A blade offered is a campaign-changing moment, as the relic-swords of the deleted Theophoroi used to be — but now the recipient is also Concord-bound, oath-bound, and subject to Stylite chain-of-command.
-The freedom of the old Knight-of-the-Cross figure is gone.
-The blades come with politics.

 #### Governing Philosophy: The Seven Seals of Solomon